Boyce Gardens: Heritage listing

 Boyce Gardens was listed on the Queensland Heritage Register on 25 January 2001 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Boyce Gardens is significant as it demonstrates early experimentations with the regeneration of endemic vegetation to a disturbed area.
 It is further significant as an intact example of a domestic residence from the 1930s sited in its original designed garden context and retaining the original curtilage of the garden.
 Boyce Gardens is also significant as an important garden within the city of Toowoomba, noted for its excellent gardens, well known throughout Queensland as the "Garden City".

 Boyce Gardens is significant as a record of gardening history in Queensland in its design form, species selection and experimentation, and in the accompanying documentation recording the progress of the growth of the garden since its establishment.

 Boyce Gardens is significant for the scientific value of an established and documented regenerated rainforest ecosystem and as a well-designed large garden open to the public for enjoyment and education.
 Over 100 species of trees, shrubs and vines and 25 species of ferns have been recorded in the rainforest.
 The Australian Garden History Society has recognised Boyce Gardens as one of paramount importance to the history of gardens in Queensland.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-With a pocket of rare, isolated, but healthy, remnant rainforest, including a 150-year-old strangler fig, on the corner of Range and Mackenzie Streets, Boyce Gardens is significant for its strong streetscape value and the aesthetic contribution of the site to the area.
+Boyce Gardens remains an isolated pocket of rare but healthy remnant rainforest, including a 150-year-old strangler fig, on the corner of Range and Mackenzie Streets.
+The gardens are significant for their strong streetscape value and aesthetic contribution to the area.

 The place is important because of its aesthetic significance.

 With a pocket of rare, isolated, but healthy, remnant rainforest, including a 150-year-old strangler fig, on the corner of Range and Mackenzie Streets, Boyce Gardens is significant for its strong streetscape value and the aesthetic contribution of the site to the area.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Boyce Gardens is significant for its association with Leslie and Margaret Boyce, prominent citizens of Toowoomba for over fifty years and for the many visitors who have viewed the gardens over the years.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Boyce Gardens is significant for its association with Leslie and Margaret Boyce, prominent citizens of Toowoomba for over fifty years and for the many visitors who have viewed the gardens over the years.